karalowry/Lowry-Portfolio/CustomGoogleMap.md

 ## The Organization and Color Palette

 The organization that I picked was NARAL Pro-Choice America, which fights for reproductive rights.
+I imagine this map may be used at a local level to locate reproductive health resources and abortion clinics.
 The screenshot I used for making the color palettes is below.

 ![Screenshot of NARAL's Website](WebsiteImage.png)